 Apple’s iOS 10.3.3 beta might be tempting but most of you are probably better off skipping the early version of Apple’s next iOS 10 update.

 While the official iOS 10.3.3 release date is still a mystery, you can try the new update ahead the official release thanks to the iOS 10.3.3 beta.

-The iOS 10.3.3 beta is out for developers and those signed up for the Beta Software Program.
+The iOS 10.3.3 beta is out for developers and those signed up for Apple’s Beta Software Program.
 The Beta Software Program is free to anyone with a working Apple ID.

 While most of you will want to wait for the final iOS 10.3.3 release, some of you might want to give the pre-release version of the iOS 10.3.3 update a go right now.

-Installing early software like the iOS 10.3.3 beta has its benefits but there are also some downsides you’ll want to be aware of.
-We’ll touch on both here.
+Installing early software has its benefits but there are also some downsides you’ll want to be aware of.
+We’ll touch on both in this walkthrough.

 If you’re on the fence about the beta for your iPhone, iPad or iPod touch, take a look at our list of reasons to install and skip this early version of iOS 10.

 This guide should help you onto one side of the fence or the other ahead of the official iOS 10.3.3 release date.